dafny-lang/rfcs/0003-for-each.md

 This RFC proposes adding two closely-related new features to Dafny for working with collections :

-1. `foreach` loops, initially only supporting the builtin collection types but leaving the door open for user-defined collections.
+1. `foreach` loops over any enumerable domain, initially only supporting the builtin collection types but leaving the door open for user-defined collections.
 2. Generalized sequence comprehension expressions, similar to the existing `set` and `map` comprehension expressions and more flexible than the current `seq(5, i => i*i)` form.

 # Motivation
 [motivation]: #motivation

-Loops are notoriously difficult for Dafny users to verify. *** TODO ***
+Loops are notoriously difficult for Dafny users to verify, and coming up with the correct loop invariants to prove a loop correct is particularly challenging.
+The recent addition of `for` loops was a good step to abstract away from raw `while` loops, but only supports

-Perhaps the most serious shortcoming is that there is currently no efficient way to iterate over the elements of a `set`.
+Perhaps the most serious shortcoming is that there is currently no efficient way to iterate over the elements of a `set` at all.
 The best alternative is to use the assign-such-that operator and set subtraction, illustrated in the reference manual as follows ([sec 10.5.2](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#1052-sets)):

 ```dafny